mcqua007/schwifty/README.md

-## Shwifty
+## schwifty

-This is Shwifty a theme based on Atom One DarK.
-Get Shwifty!
+This is schwifty a theme based on Atom One DarK.
+Get Schwifty!
 This Theme is still in its infancy and will still be growing and changing.
-It should work well on most langauges as I refered to Atom One Dark while creating this first version.
+It should work well for most langauges as I refered to Atom One Dark while creating this version.

 ## Screenshots